• Skip to primary navigation

 Hugo Spritz Cocktail

 I can't remember how I first heard about the Hugo cocktail.
 Maybe I saw a photo online and it looked so good.
-But what sealed the deal was when I was watching a Netflix show where they were in Austria and showed the cocktail.
+But what sealed the deal was when I was watching a show where they were in Austria and talked about the cocktail.

 The cocktail is bubby and has just the right amounts of mint and elderflower.
 The flavors are subtle, but come together so beautifully.
 I could drink these all year round.